DanRobS/SemanticWebBikes/README.md

-Instructions for the semantic web project :

-the project is publicly available on (we made it public after the presentation) : https://github.com/DanRobS/SemanticWebBikes

-Instructions :
+# Instructions :
 --------------------------
 - Apache jena fuseki :

- 	create a database named "bike_dataset_2' and import the RDF files
+ 	create a database named "bike_dataset_2' and upload the RDF files

 - Spring Tool Suite 4 (to download, or install Spring Boot plugin for Eclipse) :